 |In our active comparator phase 3 study, there was statistically fewer patients in the Zalviso group that experienced oxygen desaturation to a level less than 95% compared to the IV PCA morphine group (p=0.028).||Published data indicates a high rate of somnolence (approximately 50%) and oxygen desaturation (approximately 10%) using standard IV PCA with standard opioids such as morphine.5,6|

-The NDA submission for Zalviso is based on a comprehensive development program and includes data from AcelRx’s three Phase 3 clinical trials.
-As previously reported, Zalviso met the FDA-agreed primary endpoints in the two double-blind, placebo-controlled Phase 3 registration studies conducted in patients who had undergone major open-abdominal surgery or orthopedic surgery that involved either knee or hip replacement procedures.
+In addition, Zalviso met the FDA-agreed primary endpoints in two double-blind, placebo-controlled Phase 3 registration studies conducted in patients who had undergone major open-abdominal surgery or orthopedic surgery that involved either knee or hip replacement procedures.
 In each of these trials, patients treated with Zalviso to manage their post-surgical pain reported a greater sum of the pain intensity difference to baseline over 48 hours (SPID-48) compared to placebo-treated patients (p=0.001 and p<0.001, respectively).
 Adverse events considered possibly or probably related to treatment were generally mild-to-moderate in nature and similar for the majority of adverse events between Zalviso- and placebo-treated patients, with the exception of itching, which was significantly greater (p < 0.05) in the Zalviso-treated group.

-8: Webster J, Osborne S, Rickard C, Hall J. Clinically-indicated replacement versus routine replacement of peripheral venous catheters.
-Cochrane Database Syst Rev 2010;3:CD007798.
+12: Webster J, Osborne S, Rickard C, Hall J. Clinically-indicated replacement versus routine replacement of peripheral venous catheters.
+Cochrane Database Syst Rev 2010;3:CD007798

 AcelRx presents data at the 19th Annual International Meeting of ISPOR May 31-June 4, 2014 in Montreal